why are plates round?

 47 Villiers St, London, WC2N 6NE

 There’s another cheese spot that I was also introduced to by my dad.
 It’s called Gordon’s Wine Bar, and its rumored to be London’s oldest wine bar.
 Its indoor area is set in a type of bunker looking cave, candle-lit and damp smelling in an oddly comforting way.
-Outdoors, there are armies of staff ready to bring your order ASAP with the best attitude.
+Outdoors, there are two long rows of tables available, all spaced out by no more than 20 cm than each other.

-This place is great for any situation; outdoors there is so much energy, ideal for going with a group of friends. and indoors is intimate, perfect for a one to one catch up or a date.
+This place is great for any situation; outdoors there is so much going on, ideal for going with a group of friends.
+Indoors is intimate, perfect for a one to one catch up or a date.
 You can never go wrong with this place, day or night.

 To end today’s post, I’m attaching a link to La Fromagerie’s Academy of Cheese, a series of courses offered a couple times a year where you are taught about cheese-tasting, cheese’s ripening process, and more: